Cycle-Finance/cycle-contracts/test/test-case/deposit.md

 ## deposit-6

 Description:
-- deposit should fail when mint paused.
+- deposit should revert when mint paused.